dillionmegida/dillionmegida.com/src/pages/p/react-render-props-simplified.md

 ## Things to Note

 -   `UsersComponent` and `UserProfile` didn't have to look the same.
-They could use their own instance of state however they wanted.
+They could use their instance of state however they wanted.
 -   `FetchComponent` did not care what other components look like.
 It's majorly concerned with the logic.
 -   `FetchComponent` is very usable with the very little number of props required.

 ## Wrap up

-There are many other scenarios to consider, but this is one which I've found render props really helpful.
+There are many other scenarios to consider, but this is one which I've found render props helpful.

 As I stated earlier, render props shouldn't be the first thing to consider.
 There's nothing wrong with sharing props to achieve component structure.
-Think of render props when you are about to share (or already sharing) similar functionalities accross a number of components.
+Think of render props when you are about to share (or already sharing) similar functionalities across several components.

-Check out [Higher Order Functions](), a similar technique to render props.
+Check out [Higher Order Components](https://reactjs.org/docs/higher-order-components.html), a similar technique to render props.

 Thanks for reading : )